Constitution and By-laws

 - In event of a vacancy among any of the elected directors either by reason of death, resignation, and disqualification or by election to any of the Officers in the Association, such vacancy is to be filled by appointment of the President and approved by the Board of Directors.
 Such vacancy must be filled not more than sixty (60) days following its occurrence and the member who shall be approved by the Board of Directors to fill such vacancy shall complete the term for which the Director (whose place is vacant) was originally elected.
 Upon completing an appointed term, that person would still be eligible to serve their own two-year term to the Board of Directors if they were so elected.

-- The Board of Directors shall consist of up to seven (7) Directors plus the four (4) elective Officers, the one (1) Liaisons, the one (1) executive director and the (1) Immediate Past President, a total of up to fourteen (14).
+- The Board of Directors may consist of up to nine (9) Directors plus the four (4) elective Officers, the one (1) Liaisons, the one (1) executive director and the (1) Immediate Past President, a total of up to sixteen (16).

-- In selection of up to seven (7) Board Members, the Nominating Committee shall endeavor to recommend Candidates from various size newspapers and geographical areas.
-These seven (7) or less directors shall serve two-year terms with no more than four (4) being elected each year.
+- In selection of up to nine (9) Board Members, the Nominating Committee shall endeavor to recommend Candidates from various size organizations and geographical areas.
+These nine (9) or less directors shall serve two-year terms with no more than four (4) being elected each year.

 - The current Executive Director of Florida Press Service will be a permanent member of the Board of Directors, acting as a liaison between the two organizations.